single-spa/single-spa-angular/README.md

 ### Check if it works

-Now create a file **in the parent directory of your angular project** called `index.html` file in it.
+Now create a file **in the parent directory of your angular project** called `index.html`.
 Your directory structure should look like this.
 Be sure to replace `nameOfAngularProject` with the actual name of your project.
 ```
 index.html
 nameOfAngularProject/